qaintumai/quantum/quantum_neural_networks/README.md

 It is heuristically observed that QNNs have the following advantages:
 - substantial reduction of parameters to train
 - faster convergence.

+### Words of Caution
+Due to the decorator in Pennylane for quantum circuits, the number of wires need to be defined for data_encoding and qnn_layer, but cannot be passed as arguments.
+So we are going through an annoying process of manually defining them.

 ## Getting Started